kode4food/interpol/doc/Language_Reference.md

 Importing partials and variables in Interpol is similar to Python.
 One can either import an entire module as a single variable, or can cherry-pick individual properties.
 In all cases, the imported items can be aliased locally.

 #### Importing Entire Modules
+When an entire module is imported, it will be stored as a single local Object variable whose name (unless aliased) is the last component of its module path.

 ```python
 import dir.subdir.module1  # will import as 'module1'